wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 But to ensure that money for a caching server is not wasted, the <strong>cache hit ratio</strong> should be measured when running under simulated load.

-The potential for failure due to load may not be concern for many "vanity" websites which don't anticipate a lot of traffic.
+The potential for failure due to load may not be of concern for "vanity" websites which don't anticipate a lot of traffic.

 But most businesses websites prefer their websites to be able to handle more business without much manual vigilence.